 10. Dependency Management and External Libraries:

-Type Definitions: Ensure all third-party libraries have proper type definitions (@types/library-name
+Type Definitions: Ensure all third-party libraries have proper type definitions (@types/library-name).
+Create local .d.ts files if needed.

 Version Control: Pin dependencies to specific versions to avoid unexpected breaking changes.